krishaamer/green-filter-research/research/literature/web3.md

 ## Provenance & Traceability {#provenance-traceability}

--   “Reality Labs Research at Meta Connect 2022” (2022)
+-   Anon.
+(2022a)
 -   Katie Gustafson (2022) proposes a **“Uniform traceability system for the entire supply chain”** for seafood
 -   Muñoz et al. (2023) Is there such a thing as sustainable fishing?
 Bottom trawling is the worst and should be banned.
--   “Real Time ESG Tracking From StockSnips” (2021) “Real Time ESG Tracking From StockSnips”
+-   Anon.
+(2021a) “Real Time ESG Tracking From StockSnips”
 -   Mamede et al. (2022) proposes *Seafood tracing*: Fingerprinting of Sea Urchin.
 -   Waters (2015) **(Need access!)**
 -   Cawthorn and Hoffman (2016) **(Need access!)**